 After all that effort, it’s normal to be nervous about your practical.
 But remember that if your instructor thinks you are ready to pass – you should have the skills and experience to do so.

-Here we offer some helpful tips on passing that all-important practical driving test.
+Here are some practical driving test tips for passing that all-important test.

 Composed of two parts, the test will first involve you carrying out various manoeuvres under the examiner's direction, followed by the independent driving test, during which you'll be asked to follow a set of directions or to follow road signs.